cloudflare/cloudflare-docs/content/magic-transit/_partials/tunnels-reference/_tunnels-encapsulation-opening.md

 {{</table-wrap>}}

 Additionally, the IKE ID type of `ID_IPV4_ADDR` is supported if the following two conditions are met:
-1. The IPsec tunnel’s `customer_endpoint` value is set.
+1. The IPsec tunnel's `customer_endpoint` value is set.
-2. The combination of `cloudflare_endpoint` and `customer_endpoint` is unique among the customer’s IPsec tunnels.
+2. The combination of `cloudflare_endpoint` and `customer_endpoint` is unique among the customer's IPsec tunnels.

 {{<Aside type="warning">}}
 Make sure each IPsec tunnel has a unique combination of a [Cloudflare endpoint and customer endpoint]($4).
 If this combination is not unique among your IPsec tunnels, you should use one of the custom IKE formats (`ID_RFC822_ADDR`, `ID_FQDN`, or `ID_KEY_ID`) to specify the tunnel ID and account ID.
 This helps Cloudflare link the IKE packet to the right IPsec tunnel for tasks like authentication.